BostonUniversitySeniorDesign/EC463_Raspberrypi_miniproj/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Basic Intro of background:
+We decided to offer our Raspberry Pi with a wifi and bluetooth probe feature: it can collect WiFi hotspots' and bluetooth devices' communication requests within a specfic range.

 Here are our intended features:
-* detect Bluetooth legacy devices in the area
+* detect Bluetooth legacy devices in the area with its device name
-* detect BlE devices in the area
+* detect BlE devices in the area with its device name
 * detect wifi hotspots over time and put into a JSON file
-* plot wifi hotspots over time
+* plot wifi hotspots over time ("Passenger flow volume detection")

 ### Raspberry Pi